The Conch House Marina Resort Wedding Photography Guide

 More details Less details

-This is hands down our favorite spot at The Conch House.
-The wooden dock extends out over the Intracoastal Waterway, giving you stunning water reflections and boat-filled marina views.
+This is hands down our favorite spot on the property.
+The wooden dock extends out over the Intracoastal Waterway, giving you stunning water reflections and boat-filled harbor views.
 At sunset, the golden light hits the water perfectly, creating that dreamy glow behind couples.
 The dock is long enough to get some distance and compression with a telephoto lens, or shoot wide to capture the whole waterfront scene.
 Watch for pelicans and dolphins—they often make appearances during portraits!

 The Party Barge

-The Conch House's most unique feature is the Party Barge, a tiki-style platform 280 feet out on the Intracoastal.
+The property's most distinctive feature is the Party Barge, a tiki-style platform 280 feet out on the Intracoastal.
 If your couple rents this space for cocktail hour or reception, you'll get incredible 360-degree water views and that authentic island vibe.
 The lighting can be tricky later in the evening, so bring your fastest lenses or plan portraits during the golden hour before guests arrive.
-The barge sways slightly with the water—it's subtle but adds to the tropical feel.
+The barge sways slightly with the water—it's subtle but adds to the coastal feel.

-The outdoor patio has that classic Florida tiki aesthetic with thatched roofs, tropical plants, and colorful decor.
+The outdoor patio has that classic Florida tiki aesthetic with thatched roofs, lush plants, and colorful decor.
 It's partially covered, which helps with harsh midday sun if you're shooting a daytime event.
 The mix of string lights, palm trees, and Caribbean-colored accents creates a fun, festive backdrop for reception candids.
-The patio flows right into the marina views, so you can capture both the venue atmosphere and waterfront scenery in the same frame.
+The patio flows right into the waterfront views, so you can capture both the atmosphere and scenery in the same frame.

-When you step inside The Conch House, it's pure island escape—think driftwood, nautical decor, and that laid-back beach bar vibe.
+When you step inside, it's pure island escape—think driftwood, nautical decor, and that laid-back beach bar vibe.
 The lighting is warm and ambient, which works beautifully for documentary-style reception photos.
-There's plenty of character in the details:船oars on the walls, vintage fishing gear, colorful bottles behind the bar.
+There's plenty of character in the details: oars on the walls, vintage fishing gear, colorful bottles behind the bar.
 If weather turns, the indoor spaces still feel open and breezy, not cramped.
 The bar area also makes a great spot for candid toasts and cocktail hour mingling shots.

 Waterfront Ceremony Site